ATI-Wuhan/WhatieSDK_Cloud/README.md

 - Response

+    **Attention**
+    - The deviceId is different from devId: deviceId(Integer), devId(String)
-    The typeName represents Device Type which could be "Plug" or "RgbLight" so far (2018.8.27).
+    - The typeName represents Device Type which could be "Plug" or "RgbLight" so far (2018.8.27) , and typeId which you may not use right now.
     ```json
     {
         "code":0,